-In November 2015, publication of Daniel Steegmann Mangrané's monograph, Animal That Doesn't Exist, designed by Manuel Raeder, edited by Rivet and published with BOM DIA BOA TARDE BOA NOITE, with essays by Benjamin Meyer-Krahmer, Filipa Ramos, Ana Teixeira Pinto, Elfi Turpin, Pedro Cesarino & Jimena Canales.
+In November 2015, publication of Daniel Steegmann Mangrané's monograph, Animal That Doesn't Exist, designed by Manuel Raeder, edited by Rivet and co-published with BOM DIA BOA TARDE BOA NOITE, with essays by Benjamin Meyer-Krahmer, Filipa Ramos, Ana Teixeira Pinto, Elfi Turpin, Pedro Cesarino & Jimena Canales.

 Edited by Rivet

 Published by CRAC Alsace and BOM DIA BOA TARDE BOA NOITE

 19 x 25 x 1,7 cm

 Animal That Doesn't Exist is the first monograph of Daniel Steegmann Mangrané's work spanning his entire work to-date.

 The conceptual backbone of the book is a list of 25 keywords, which are explored in precise short-form essays by Jimena Canales, Pedro Cesarino, Benjamin Meyer-Krahmer, Filipa Ramos, Ana Teixeira Pinto, and Elfi Turpin.
 The book also contains a section with reprints of seminal texts by Samuel Beckett, Georges Didi-Huberman, and Carlos Drummond de Andrade.